 Upon receipt of this written notice, the appropriate Motion Picture department will be notified so that proper action per school policy can begin.
 An "Unofficial Withdrawal" means that the enrollment for a student in a particular course or program is being ended by the school.
-The school's determination that a student is no longer in school for unofficial withdrawals is determined after a student, who has not made contact with the school and has 14 calendar days or both of non-attendance.
+The school's determination that a student is no longer in school for unofficial withdrawals is determined after 10 consecutive class days or 14 calendar days or both of non-attendance.